ppy/osu-wiki/news/2023/2023-07-08-writing-callout.md

 - Knowledge of the Markdown language
 - Basic knowledge of GitHub
 - Knowledge of the [news styling criteria](/wiki/News_styling_criteria)
-- A good knowledge of the English language & its grammar
+- A good knowledge of the English language and its grammar

 ## More tournament content on the front page

 For the longest time tournaments have been underrepresented on the front page, and we aim to change that going forward.

-Tournament hosts can now reach out to the [tournament committee](/wiki/People/Tournament_Committee) through email if they wish for their tournaments to be advertised, and after their review and discussion with the wiki & news team in the ``osu-news`` channel they will inform you with the final decision.
+Tournament hosts can now reach out to the [tournament committee](/wiki/People/Tournament_Committee) through email if they wish for their tournaments to be advertised, and after their review and discussion with the wiki and news team in the ``osu-news`` channel they will inform you with the final decision.

-The only requirement is that the tournament is [officially supported](/wiki/Tournaments/Official_support) (the longer, the better), however there will be several factors that determine if the tournament can be advertised.
+The only requirement is that the tournament is [officially supported](/wiki/Tournaments/Official_support) (the longer, the better); however, there will be several factors that determine if the tournament can be advertised.

 We will also be ramping up coverage for the official World Cups, starting with OWC 2023 coverage through the tournament stages, starting with Round of 16.
 If you are interested in covering any of the World Cups, feel free to reach out as well!